multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

 While our 3D space has the conventions above, this conflicts with our image coordinates which are the ones used in the rendering to a file or to a screen, where we want to have the zeroth pixel in the top-left and work our way down to the last pixel at the bottom right.
 This means that our image coordinate Y-axis is inverted: Y increases going down the image.

 ## Ray-Sphere Intersection
-(unfortunately Jekill doesnt render the math equations so will have to write them out later) The equation for a sphere of radius r that is centered at the origin is an important mathematical equation:
+(If you see this on the github pages unfortunately Jekill doesnt render the math equations so I will have to debug them out later)
+The equation for a sphere of radius r that is centered at the origin is an important mathematical equation:

 $$